cisco-asp-web/LTRMSI-3000/lab_5/lab_5-bonus.md

 - **Data Collections**: explore raw object and graph data collected from the network.
 - **Topology Viewer**: explore the network topology graphs and perform path calculations.

+In *Topology Viewer* mode you get a dropdown of all the known *graphs* in the DB.
+When you select a graph it'll render in the visual pane.
+From there you can explore different visual representations of the topology with the *layouts* dropdown.
+You can also perform path calculation operations by clicking on elements in the topology and then selecting a constraint from from the *path constraint* dropdown.

+1. Run a path calculation in the UI:

+ - Click *Topology Viewer*
+ - Select either *ipv4 graph* or *ipv6 graph* from the dropdown
+ - In the visual pane click on two of the green nodes (Amsterdam & Rome or Berlin and Rome are a good choice)
+ - Once the endpoints are highlighted select a constraint from the *path constraint* dropdown

+As you complete the workflow the UI calls the API and feeds it the source/destination pair and constraint.
+The backend performs a shortest-path calculation based on the selected constraint (leveraging the synthetic meta data we added earlier) and returns a path highlighted in the UI and SID info in a popup.

+### Jalaepno *srctl* command line tool

+**srctl** is an experimental command line tool that we've developed and which allows us to access SRv6 network services by programing SRv6 routes on Linux hosts or [VPP](https://fd.io/).
+It is modeled after *kubectl*, and as such it generally expects to be fed a *yaml* file defining the source and destination prefixes or endpionts for which we want a specific SRv6 network service.
+When the user runs the command, **srctl** will call the Jalapeno API and pass the yaml file data.
+Jalapeno will perform its path calculations and will return a set of SRv6 instructions. **srctl** will then program the SRv6 routes on the Linux host or VPP.

+ **srctl's** currently supported network services are:

+ - Low Latency Path
+ - Least Utilized Path
+ - Data Sovereignty Path
+ - Get All Paths (informational only)

 ## Rome VM: SRv6 on Linux